darasus/ai-blog/content/one-dish-meals-recipes-for-busy-weeknights.md

   One great example of this is roasting a whole chicken in the oven.
 It doesn’t take long to roast a chicken and it’s easy to do thanks to the fact that the chicken has already been portioned out for you.
+intro: >-
+  It’s almost a cliché at this point, but so many of us are busy these days.
+It seems like everyone is rushing from one activity to another and then logging long hours at work or school.
+As a result, we crave fast food and takeout more than ever before.

+  Thankfully, home-cooked meals are coming back in vogue again.
+People want to know where their food comes from and how it’s prepared.
+There’s also an emphasis on reducing stress levels by creating more time in our days with fewer obligations outside the home.

+  In short, people are becoming more aware of their health and making changes accordingly – great news for families everywhere!

+  One-dest meals are an excellent way to get back to basics and prepare wholesome home-cooked meals that don’t take long to make or leave you with lots of dirty dishes afterwards.
+Read on for some great tips on how you can make one-dish chicken recipes part of your weekly routine once again…
 ---

 ## Make a plan